MQTT vs HTTP: Why Every IoT Engineer Uses Message Queues

 Troubleshooting MQTT

-• Broker: The server that routes messages (e.g., Mosquitto).
+• Broker: The server routing the messages (Mosquitto).

 • Publish: Sending data to a topic.